Pomax/react-onclickoutside/README.md

 - `enableOnClickOutside()` - Enables outside click listening by setting up the event listening bindings.
 - `disableOnClickOutside()` - Disables outside click listening by explicitly removing the event listening bindings.

-In addition, you can create a component that uses this mixin such that it has the code set up and ready to go, but not listening for outside click events until you explicitly issue its `enableOnClickOutside()`, by passing in a properly called `disableOnClickOutside`:
+In addition, you can create a component that uses this mixin such that it has the code set up and ready to go, but not listening for outside click events until you explicitly issue its `enableOnClickOutside()`, by passing in a property called `disableOnClickOutside`:

 ```
 var Component = React.createClass({